tiy-dallas-march-2016-fee/prework/README.md

 1. [pre-prep.md](https://github.com/tiy-dallas-march-2016-fee/prework/blob/master/pre-prep.md) - It's not long before the class begins but getting a head start on some of the tech we'll be using is a good idea if you have time.
 Here are some links.
 1. [code-school-manifesto.md](https://github.com/tiy-dallas-march-2016-fee/prework/blob/master/code-school-manifesto.md) - Want to know what we're all about?
 Read this.
 1. [code-of-conduct.md](https://github.com/tiy-dallas-march-2016-fee/prework/blob/master/code-of-conduct.md) - Our code of conduct.
+1. [from-your-teacher.md](https://github.com/tiy-dallas-march-2016-fee/prework/blob/master/from-your-teacher.md) - A little bit about me, the teacher of this course.